 Recently our company went to climb the great QingCheng Mountain!
 A normal person would take this opportunity to bond with their fellow colleagues, but I saw it as yet another chance to brag about my new camera.
 But as our 3d lead showed up with a camera rumored to cost 16.000$ and the skills to match, I wasn’t going to make anyone jealous with the 700$ camera I was still figuring out how to use.
-I had only one chance to seem artistic, through taking pretentious black and white photos!
-Did it work, you’ll be the judge!
+My only chance to seem artistic was to take pretentious black and white photos.
+Did it work?
+You’ll be the judge!

 It was a seemingly quiet night, but all the amazing Chinese decor made me worried a kung fu fight might break out at any moment!